 Rats can make very friendly pets.
 They’re generally very clean, highly intelligent and are ideal for older children.
 Domesticated rats come in a wide variety of colours.

-A wire cage with a plastic tray floor are the best cages for mice.
+A wire cage with a plastic tray floor are the best cages for rats.
 Rats are extremely agile and can jump two feet or more, so a large cage is essential.
 Ensure you buy a cage made for rats, and not for smaller rodents such as mice or hamsters.

-Provide your rats with lots of wooden toys to gnaw on, and lots of other play things to bite, hide in, and generally run around with!
+Provide your rats with lots of wooden toys to gnaw on, and lots of other playthings to bite, hide in, and generally run around with!
 Another fun game is to hide treats around the cage for them to forage and find.
 Rats love to climb, so provide branches to climb, or suspend rope from the roof of their cage for them to climb.
 They also love going through tunnels, so provide plastic or cardboard tubes for them to run through (and chew!).

 You will need to have a deep layer of paper-based litter for burrowing and using one area of the cage for a toilet.
-Do not use woodshavings or sawdust, as they can irritate rats’ eyes and noses.
+Do not use wood-shavings or sawdust, as they can irritate rats’ eyes and noses.
 Have a nest box with nesting material inside, but do not use straw.
-Rats tend to use one area of the care for urinating, so this area will need to be cleaned frequently (perhaps daily) and the whole cage will need to be cleaned once a week.
-Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, stereo).
+Rats tend to use one area of the cage for urinating, so this area will need to be cleaned frequently (perhaps daily) and the whole cage will need to be cleaned once a week.
+Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, radio).

 Although rats are friendly once tamed, they can be timid to start with, so you will need to earn their trust before handling them.
 When you approach them, crouch down and speak very softly.
-Let them come to you – perhaps hold a treat in your hand for them to have, and be patient.
+Let them come to you–perhaps hold a treat in your hand for them to have and be patient.
 They may not come to you the first time you try this.
 Once they are happy for you to have your hands near them, gently scoop the rat with both hands.

 NEVER wake your rat up abruptly and pick it up as this could frighten them and they may react by biting you.